 Northwest Missouri State University: Students taking at least 12 credits for undergrad and 9 credits for graduate will receive a laptop or tablet in their tuition.
 But, you must return the tablet upon graduation.
 According to the University website, this program has saved students over $6,800 in four years.
 However, online students aren’t allowed to enjoy this facility.

-Bethel University: Students enrolled in the College of Arts and Sciences or the College of Professional Studies are entitled to a complimentary Google Chromebook.
-The web-based system makes it convenient for faculty and offers students more sharing and collaboration options.
+Students enrolled in the College of Arts and Sciences or the College of Professional Studies at Boston College are entitled to a complimentary Google Chromebook.
+These lightweight laptops are designed for web-based computing, making them an excellent choice for students who need to access online resources, collaborate with classmates, and complete coursework.

 Centenary College: Incoming, on-campus undergraduates can choose between a Toshiba Satellite or MacBook Pro laptop.
 And the authority said to increase the number of options.
 Only full-time students get these free stuffs.
 Devices are given upon enrollment and must return upon graduation.